 Meredith James is a Clinical Specialist Neuromuscular Physiotherapist at the John Walton Centre for Muscular Dystrophy Research at Newcastle, where she is involved in clinical and research activity for children and adults with Neuromuscular disorders.

 Meredith moved to the UK in 2004 from Australia and worked in a variety of locations before joining the Oswestry Muscle team in 2006 and coming to Newcastle in 2012.

 Clinically, Meredith is responsible for the physiotherapy management of both children and adults with neuromuscular diseases.
 In particular, her interests are in assessment, orthotics, outcome measures and research into these areas.

 In her clinical research capacity, Meredith is responsible for the clinical evaluation of children and adults involved in natural history and clinical trials, as well as the development of clinically meaningful, reliable and sensitive outcome measures for NMD.

-I am a Neuromuscular Physiotherapist at the John Dalton Muscular Dystrophy Research Centre in Newcastle upon Tyne (UK).
+I am a Neuromuscular Physiotherapist at the John Walton Muscular Dystrophy Research Centre in Newcastle upon Tyne (UK).
 I started working with neuromuscular patients back in Barcelona in Hospital Sant Joan de Déu as a Paediatric Physiotherapist.
 In 2014, I moved to the JWMDRC to work exclusively in NMD.
 My professional activity covers provision of clinical management and research activity in Neuromuscular diseases with a special interest in SMA.
 Robert is currently undertaking a PhD.

 I am a physiotherapist and have been qualified for 15 years.
 My background is neuro-rehabilitation and I joined the Newcastle Muscle team is 2016.
 I work with both children and adults with neuromuscular disease in clinical trials.
 I am currently studying for a Masters in Clinical Research at Newcastle University.